Hurricane Jeanne: Florida

-Across Florida, the passage of the hurricane directly led to three fatalities.
 A man drowned in Palm Bay in Brevard County, driving his car into a flooded ditch.
 In Indian River County, an elderly woman died a few days after being injured during evacuations.
-In Clay County, a falling tree limb struck killed a child.
-There were several additional fatalities indirectly related to the hurricane.
-A man in St. Lucie County was electrocuted by a downed power line.
+In Clay County, a falling tree limb struck and killed a child.
+A man in St. Lucie County was electrocuted and died due to a downed power line.
 In Orange County, a man died after falling off a ladder while using a chainsaw.
 In Lake County, a woman died due to a fire, caused by a candle lit during a power outage.
-Statewide, the hurricane left around 2 million people without power.
-The hurricane added to the agriculture damage caused by previous hurricanes Charley and Frances.
+Statewide, the hurricane left around 2.5 million people without power.
+The hurricane added to the agricultural damage caused by previous hurricanes Charley and Frances.
 Jeanne destroyed the roofs of several homes that were previously damaged by Frances.
+In Melbourne, about 120 people had to evacuate twice when the shelters they were in lost their roofs.